-A May 22, 2020 order issued by Acting Secretary of Homeland Security Chad Wolf establishes a "national interest exemption" under the country-specific COVID-19 Proclamations 9984 (China), 9992 (Iran), 9993 (Schengen Area), and 9996 (UK and Ireland), for "certain foreign professional athletes who compete in professional sporting events organized by certain leagues, including their essential staff and their dependents."
-The order will not benefit individuals covered by the Brazil COVID-19 Proclamation 10041.
+A May 22, 2020 order issued by former Acting DHS Secretary Chad Wolf had established a "national interest exemption" under the Trump COVID-19 geographical proclamations covering China, Iran, the Schengen Area, the United Kingdom, and Ireland, for "certain foreign professional athletes who compete in professional sporting events organized by certain leagues, including their essential staff and their dependents."